 Grief Counseling and Bereavement Support

 Grief counseling is a significant aspect of a hospice MSW’s role, offering support to families both before and after the death of a loved one.
 They help families understand and navigate the stages of grief, providing resources for additional support and facilitating conversations about death and dying.
 Hospice MSWs continue to offer grief support to families for up to a year after a loved one’s passing, ensuring that they have ongoing emotional support during their bereavement journey.
+For those in need of essential items during this time, access to medical supplies can be crucial in maintaining comfort and dignity.

 Patient Advocacy